Schedule your Goals & Planning Conference today, or contact us here.

-Courts in equitable distribution states like Connecticut divide marital property according to what is fair, or equitable, for both spouses.
+Courts in equitable distribution states like Connecticut divide marital property according to what is fair or equitable for both spouses.
 This isn’t the same as equal distribution.
 Equitable does not necessarily mean 50/50.
 The focus of equitable distribution is the needs of each spouse and the facts of the case.
-The spouses either reach an agreement on what constitutes an equitable distribution of property, or the judge decides.
+The spouses either agree on what constitutes a fair distribution of property, or the judge decides.

 How Does Property Division Work in Connecticut?

-Equitable distribution in Connecticut’s is quite different from other states that follow the equitable distribution rule of property division.
-This is because, in addition to being an equitable distribution state, Connecticut is an “all property state.”
+Equitable distribution in Connecticut is quite different from other states that follow the equitable distribution rule of property division.
+This is because, in addition to being a fair distribution state, Connecticut is an “all property state.”

-In a Connecticut divorce, family law courts have broad authority to award marital property to either spouse, regardless of:
+Connecticut family law courts have broad authority to award marital property to either spouse, regardless of: